ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

-This claim is not intended as a replacement for a proper end-device security certification schemes such as those based on FIPS (TODO: reference) or those based on Common Criterion (TODO: reference).
+This claim is not intended as a replacement for a proper end-device security certification schemes such as those based on FIPS (TODO: reference) or those based on Common Criteria (TODO: reference).
 The claim made here is solely a self-claim made by the Entity Originator.